orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

 ### Header-driven method

 You want to use header-driven method if you have a servlet filter, single sign-on software, or other system that sets the roles for the current user in an HTTP header.
-To use header-driven method, configure your `form-builder-permissions.xml` as described above, then:

 #### 1. Enable header-driven method